zerone0x/zerone0x.github.io/content/2023-08-30-ieltspeaking.md

 # hiking to healthy

 > one month ago, my friend asked me to hike.
-I didn't like sports, offen stay at home, I am not very healthy, I think maybe it could give a try.
+I didn't like sports, often stay at home, I am not very healthy, I think maybe it could give a try.
 I went out with him.
 I felt very tired in the trip. but I insisted to go on.
 Then I arrived the top of mountain.
 I started to realize the importance of exercise.
 And it makes me feel happier.
 I will exercise every week.
 I think it's a good way to keep healthy.
 I started to have a habit of sports.
 I'm really appreciated that this friend's invitation. it changed a lot for me.
 I will keep this habit.

 ## beta1